Oliver Popplewell

-Sir Oliver Bury Popplewell (born 15 August 1927) is a British former judge and cricket player.
+Sir Oliver Bury Popplewell (15 August 1927 – 6 June 2024) was a British judge and cricketer.
 He chaired the inquiry into the Bradford City stadium fire, presided over the libel case brought by Jonathan Aitken MP against The Guardian newspaper which eventually led to Aitken's imprisonment for perjury, and was widely reported for asking "What is Linford's lunchbox?" during a case over which he was presiding, brought by Linford Christie.
-He played first-class cricket for Cambridge University and was president of the Marylebone Cricket Club from 1994–96.
-He wrote a book about his legal career.
+He played first-class cricket for Cambridge University and was president of the Marylebone Cricket Club (MCC) from 1994 to 1996.
+He wrote a memoir of his legal career, published in 2003.

 Personal life

 Popplewell's father was a civil servant.
-He is the father of four sons, the eldest of whom is the former Cambridge University and Somerset cricketer and now solicitor, Nigel Popplewell, and another of whom, Andrew Popplewell, is now a Lord Justice of Appeal.
+He was the father of four sons, the eldest of whom is the former Cambridge University and Somerset cricketer and now solicitor, Nigel Popplewell, and another of whom, Sir Andrew Popplewell, is now a Lord Justice of Appeal.

 A widower, Sir Oliver married Dame Elizabeth Gloster in March 2008.
-He is the godfather of Stephen Fry..
-He is the grandfather of Anna Popplewell and Lulu Popplewell.
+He was the godfather of Stephen Fry, and the grandfather of Anna Popplewell and Lulu Popplewell.

+Popplewell died on 6 June 2024, at the age of 96.